What is Amazon SageMaker AI?

 The choice depends on your skills and requirements: SageMaker Studio for data scientists with full control over the ML process, SageMaker Canvas for business analysts without programming knowledge (no-code AutoML), SageMaker Autopilot for automatic model training with full transparency, SageMaker Pipelines for MLOps and CI/CD, SageMaker Ground Truth for data labeling.
 For production deployments, use SageMaker Endpoints (real-time, serverless, or batch).

-What does Amazon SageMaker cost?
+What does Amazon SageMaker AI cost?

-Is Amazon SageMaker GDPR-compliant?
+Is Amazon SageMaker AI GDPR-compliant?

 Which ML frameworks are supported?